yfyuan01/yfyuan01.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-**About me**: I am currently a postdoc researcher at [Swiss Data Science Center, ETH](https://www.datascience.ch/) (working closely with EPFL and UZH).
+**About me**: I am currently a postdoc researcher at [Swiss Data Science Center, ETH](https://www.datascience.ch/) and an incoming lecturer (assistant professor) at University of Bristol.
 I also serve as a guest researcher at [Coastal NLP group](https://coastalcph.github.io/) at University of Copenhagen.
 Previously, I obtained my PhD degree at [CUHK text mining group](https://www1.se.cuhk.edu.hk/~textmine/), supervised by Prof.Lam Wai in 2023.

 **Research**: My research lies broadly in Natural Language Processing (NLP), with a focus on LLMs, multimodal AI, and agentic AI.
 I am interested in developing models that integrate language, vision, and other modalities, and AI agents that interact with users, tools, and dynamic environments.